shraddha-hna/Shraddha-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Shraddha Sharma is a research engineer of artificial intelligence at the NTU SMRT Lab.
 Her research interests include signal processing, machine learning and music information retrieval.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.